• Skip to primary navigation

 Jump to Recipe Print Recipe

 Matzo balls (aka matzah balls) are dumplings made from matzo meal, eggs, water, and oil (fat).
-They are traditionally served in a broth (typically chicken soup) during the Jewish holiday of Passover.
+They are traditionally served in broth (typically chicken soup) during the Jewish holiday of Passover.
 In this post, I’ll show you how I make my gluten-free matzo balls soft and fluffy.
 No dense balls here!
 This post contains affiliate links.
 Please see my disclosures.

 Passover is a Jewish holiday marking the exodus of Jewish slaves from Egypt.

-Jews are prohibited from eating leavened bread for the seven-day duration of the holiday to symbolize the fact that Jews left Egypt in haste when they were freed from bondage and therefore didn’t have time for the bread to rise (leaven).
+Jews are prohibited from eating leavened bread for the seven-day duration of the holiday to symbolize that Jews left Egypt in haste when they were freed from bondage and therefore didn’t have time for the bread to rise (leaven).

 During the Passover seder, a dinner with a strict order and where the story of Passover is recited, matzo ball soup is all the rage.